tom-mohr/clevertable/README.md

 - `transform()`: the items of the transformed data
 - `labels()`: a label for each item

-Both return values are lists.
+Both return values are tuples.

 For top-level converters, this then creates the corresponding amount of columns.
 This includes the case of

-- a 1-element list `[item]`, which is the case for most converters.
+- a 1-element tuple `(item,)`, which is the case for most converters.
-- an empty list `[]`, in which the result is ignored.
+- an empty tuple `()`, in which the result is ignored.
   (In fact, this is exactly how `Ignore()` is implemented.)

 This means, however, that for top-level converters, `labels()` and `transform()`